appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

     ```
  9. Bind the **onClick** event of the **Send notification** button to execute the `sendMessage` function.

-You've set up the Appsmith app to capture the information using widgets and created queries to send the data to workflow for processing.
+You've set up the Appsmith app to capture information using widgets and created queries to send the data to workflow for processing.

 ### Receive data and send notification to user

 In your workflow, you will read the parameters sent from the Appsmith app, write code to send the notification to the given user.
-You can achieve this by using a `assignRequest()` function provided by Appsmith in your workflow, and adding widgets to receive the notification in your Appsmith app.
+You can achieve this by using the `assignRequest()` function provided by Appsmith in your workflow, and adding widgets to receive the notification in your Appsmith app.

 #### Create notification requests

 Follow the steps below to create notification requests in your workflow:

- 1. Update the JS object _Main_ and add `assignRequest()` function.
+ 1. Update the JS object _Main_ and add the `assignRequest()` function as shown below.
 In the below code, the `assignRequest()` function is building a request based on the parameters sent to the workflow.
 The specified users (`requestToUsers`) are users within the Appsmith app.
 This assignment ensures that the request and its data is accessible only to the specified user or users.

     ```javascript
     export default {